 Tips to work with VB editor like a PRO

 Just like any other programming language in VBA you can also use comments to define how that code works.
 Using comments is a good habit and it can help you in so many ways.

 - Contact Details of the Programmer

 To add a comment, you need to type an apostrophe and then the line of code.

 Related Tip: VBA Comment Block

-Now, look at the below example where I am adding add a VBA function (VBA LEFT Function) and the moment I type the name of the function, it shows me tooltip for all the arguments which I need to define.
+Now, look at the below example where I am adding add a VBA function (VBA LEFT Function), and the moment I type the name of the function, it shows me a tooltip for all the arguments which I need to define.